Updated: October 16, 2017

 - and other entities using variations of the name “Cash Advance”

-The Washington State Department of Financial Institutions (DFI) has received complaints of what appears to be loan collection scams.
+The Washington State Department of Financial Institutions (DFI) has received complaints from Washington consumer of what appears to be loan collection scams.
 Numerous consumers reported they were contacted by entities claiming to collect debts owed to companies with “Cash Advance” in their names.
 The collection attempts often involve threats of lawsuits, asset seizure, and arrest.
 The consumers targeted did not actually owe the debt being collected.
 At least some of the consumers were targeted after they applied for loans from unlicensed online lenders.

-Several consumers received threatening emails attempting to collect debts allegedly owed a company owned by Cash Advance Inc. The emails list numerous payday lenders and claim these lenders are owned by Cash Advance Inc. Some of these e-mails were sent by people calling themselves Jason Marroitt and David Jones.
+Several other consumers received threatening emails attempting to collect debts allegedly owed to a company owned by Cash Advance, Inc. The emails list numerous payday lenders and claim these lenders are owned by Cash Advance, Inc. Some of these e-mails were sent by people calling themselves Jason Marroitt and David Jones.

 One consumer received an email from a man calling himself William C. Jones, who claimed to work at a Federal Trade Commission office.
 He threatened to disclose the debt to the consumer’s employer, garnish her wages, and file a law suit against her.
 Another consumer received a similar e-mail from a person calling himself Neal Johnson.
 The consumer reported that what appear to be fake U.S. District Court arrest warrants were attached to these e-mails.